lexibank/tlopo/out/vol2/chapter5.md

-In a number of NNG languages in the region of the Vitiaz Strait and the Huon Gulf, a nominalised form of _&ast;upi_ ‘blow’ has become the generic term for ‘wind’ (see vol. 1, pp.33–34 with regard to nominalising morphology):
+In a number of NNG languages in the region of the Vitiaz Strait and the Huon Gulf, a nominalised form of _&ast;upi_ ‘blow’ has become the generic term for ‘wind’ (see [vol.1,33](../contributions/1-2#p-33)–34 with regard to nominalising morphology):

 <a id="p-130"></a>